 —Vice President of Investor Relations and Treasurer of medical device company

 Is a Securitization Right for Your Business?

 Questions to ask yourself to determine if an accounts receivable securitization is right for your business can include:

 - Does your company consistently have more than $100 million in domestically originated accounts receivables (net of contractual allowances and deferrals)?

 - Does your company have a corporate credit rating of at least B3 by Moody’s or B- by S&P (or the equivalent)?

 - Does your company have a need for core funded debt or letter of credit issuance?

 - Does your company’s credit agreement permit a securitization, receivables purchase facility, receivables monetization, or factoring arrangement?
-If not, do other provisions allow for a securitization or can the matter be negotiated?
+If not, do other provisions and baskets, typically with the negative covenants, allow for a securitization or can the matter be negotiated?

 - Does your company’s accounts receivable pool consist of a well-diversified group of customers?